Ask the Money Coach: Financial Implications of Adoption Versus IVF

 Let’s face it.
 Most people don’t have access to a financial advisor.
 And if they do, those financial advisors may not take into account the human side of managing money – like how spending, saving, and stressing about it actually makes us feel.

-That’s why we’ve brought in the Nav.it money coaches* to help you way the financial cost of becoming parents.
+That’s why we’ve brought in the Nav.it money coaches* to help break down the financial cost of becoming parents.

 Dear Money Coach,

-We are thinking about expanding our family but as same-sex parents, we’ll have to go to alternative methods.
+We are considering expanding our family, but we’ll have to use alternative methods as same-sex parents.

-What are things to consider financially in terms of adoption versus IVF?
+What are the financial implications of adoption versus IVF?

-Over the last ten years, I have had the great honor to support two of my male friends in their quest to be parents, so I have seen firsthand the love, dedication and sacrifice it takes to bring children into the world through IVF.
+Over the last ten years, I have had the great honor of supporting two of my male friends in their quest to be parents.
+I have seen firsthand the love, dedication, and sacrifice it takes to bring children into the world through IVF.
 The miracle of this process is beyond imagining.
 They now have two beautiful children who will start kindergarten next year.
-Similarly, I have been privy to the joys of adoption through friends of mine who were adopted as children or friends who have adopted children as adults.
+Similarly, I have been privy to the joys of adoption through friends who were adopted as children or friends who have adopted children as adults.

 Cost of adoptions

-According to consumer advocacy websites, the average adoption costs in the state of Washington are between $400 – $40,000.
-Private adoptions in America are, on average, between $50,000 – $60,000.
+According to consumer advocacy websites, the average adoption costs in Washington are between $400 and $40,000.
+On average, private adoptions in America range from $50,000 to $60,000.
 State adoptions are less expensive.
-They also have potentially longer administrative time, with public adoptions allowing time for biological parents to complete the state requirements.
+They may also have longer administrative time, with public adoptions allowing time for biological parents to complete the state requirements.

-Adoption domestically can take anywhere from 3 months to 2 years or more, and the requirements are governed by state and county law.
+Domestic adoption can take anywhere from 3 months to 2 or more years, with requirements governed by state and county law.
 International adoptions are more expensive.
-They are also are subject to the regulations and requirements of the home country as well as the U.S. Department of State.
+They are subject to the regulations and requirements of the home country, in addition to the U.S. Department of State.

 Cost of IV

-While adoption costs consist primarily of legal fees, home visits, and adoption paperwork costs, IVF is a completely different complex scenario.
-Depending on the makeup of your family, costs will be incurred for IVF treatments.
-In Seattle, one treatment costs on average is roughly $9,000.
-For total costs, you’ll also need to account for the number of treatments you need to become pregnant.
-Then, add possible donor costs, medical costs and potentially surrogate costs.
+While adoption costs consist primarily of legal fees, home visits, and paperwork, IVF is an entirely different and complex scenario.
+Costs for IVF treatments will vary depending on your family’s structure and location.
+In Seattle, one treatment costs roughly $9,000.
+You’ll also need to account for the number of treatments you need to become pregnant.
+Then, add possible donor, medical, and surrogate costs.
 It adds up.

-If you and your partner are male, then there will be medical fees for the egg donor and possibly for a separate surrogate.
-With IVF, the parents are responsible for all medical costs, plus the payment to the surrogate.
+If you and your partner are male, there will be medical fees for the egg donor and possibly for a separate surrogate.
+With IVF, the parents are responsible for all medical costs and the surrogate’s payment.
 Finding friends and loved ones who would like to contribute to this process is a way to save money.
-However, my research shows that the average IVF surrogate childbirth in the U.S. is somewhere between $120,000 – $150,000.
+My research shows that the average IVF surrogate childbirth in the U.S. is between $120,000 and $150,000.

-Things to consider before deciding between IVF and Adoption:
+What to consider before deciding between IVF and adoption

 Research the costs and available resources for you in your area